agesak/thesis/README.md

 4. [Deep Neural Network](https://keras.io/)

 ### _Various Data/Model Attributes_
 The `ModelLauncher` class offers various flexibility regarding the input data and model attributes.
 For the input data, you have the ability to model at either the most detailed or the country location level and the ability to subset to only data for a given ICD system (either ICD 9 or ICD 10).
 The class also offers flexibility in selecting various attributes of the data as features in the bag of words.
 For example (keeping standard the inclusion of ICD codes as features), models can additionally be run with just age as a feature or age, sex, location, and year as features.
 The ability also exists to run separate models by age.
 As a supplementary analysis, the hierarchial nature of the ICD was explored as features in the bag of words.
 For example, instead of just including the most detailed ICD code given in the data, models were tried with just 3 digit ICD codes, 3 digit ICD codes and the ICD letter (for ICD 10), and most detailed code and the letter (for ICD 10).
 These are denoted as "most_detailed", "aggregate_only", "aggregate_and_letter", and "most_detailed_and_letter".
+Additionally in GBD 2019, Mohsen collapsed all N-codes into custom groups (as a way to ease modeling), so there exists an option to use these groups as features in the bag of words (instead of the ICD codes themselves).
+Denoted "grouped_ncode" in the `ModelLauncher`.

-## **Folder: manuscript**
+## _manuscript_
 ### Overview
 Various files related to generating figures and tables for my thesis manuscipt, along with a catalogue of how numbers were generated in the main text.
 ```